inveniosoftware/docs-invenio-rdm/docs/use/administration.md

 Administrators can manage user roles directly through the administration panel.
 This provides a visual interface for assigning and removing roles from users.

+Roles are used in the authorization system to manage permissions and for access control.
+Roles are displayed as "Groups" to users in the UI, for example when managing members in a community, or sharing restricted records.

 To manage a user's roles as an administrator:

 !!! note
-    You cannot manage your own roles through the UI.
-To change your own roles, contact another administrator or use the CLI.
+    You cannot manage the roles of your current user through the UI.
+To change such roles, contact another administrator or use the CLI.

 1. Navigate to the **Users** section in the Administration panel.
 2. Open the dropdown menu of a specific user and click on **"Manage roles"** in the dropdown menu